stjude-rust-labs/planetary/README.md

 shared volume, task pods would have only ephemeral container storage for resolving `file://` schemed URLs.

-To assist in a unified local file system, Cluster administrators can configure Planetary to use a shared volume that is automatically used as the storage for `file://` schemed inputs and outputs.
+To assist in a unified local file system, cluster administrators can configure Planetary to use a shared volume that is automatically used as the storage for `file://` schemed inputs and outputs.